minicomp/ed/documentation.md

 - {:.indent-6} Fallen cold and dead.
 ~~~

 The `-` at the beginning of each line indicates that these are lines.
 The `{:.indent-3}` is what we need to in order to indicate the indent value for that line.
 Values can range from 1-10.
-You can expand the range or adjust the values in the CSS stylesheet in the `public` folder.
+You can expand the range or adjust the values in the Ed stylesheet (`_ed.scss`) in the `_sass` folder.

 The example from Raisin in the Sun shows us that we don't need much special markup for theater as long as we use CAPITAL LETTERS for speakers.
 Italics for directions are easy enough.
 Just use `*` around the words you want to italicize.